lioliveiraz/VUE__gradDashboard/README.md

         });

 ```
-In the helper folder you will find the authentication helpers, there it is used JWT and bycript.
+In the helper folder, you will find the authentication helpers, and there is used JWT and bycript.

->There are 2 options to start the server:
+### There are 2 options to start the server:

 -without an authentication process **npm run start-server**
 -with an authentication process **npm run start-auth**